A Linearly Convergent Douglas-Rachford Splitting Solver for Markovian Information-Theoretic Optimization Problems: Convergence Analysis

 where the coefficients $\delta_p,\delta_q,\delta_\nu$ are defined as:

 where $\mu_A$ denotes the largest eigenvalue of the positive definite matrix $A$. \end{lemma} \begin{IEEEproof} See Appendix \ref{appendix:pf_gen_suff_dec}. \end{IEEEproof} By Lemma \ref{lemma:gen_descent}, the conditions that assure sufficient decrease are equivalent to the range of the penalty coefficient $c$ and the relaxation parameter $\alpha$ such that $\delta_p,\delta_q,\delta_\nu$ are non-negative.
-When the conditions are satisfied, the sufficient decrease lemma implies the convergence of the algorithm \eqref{eq:main_gen_alg}. \begin{lemma}[Convergence \Romannum{1}] Suppose Assumption \ref{assump:main_alg} is satisfied and $0<\alpha\leq 2$.
-Define the collective point at step $k$ as $w^k:=(p^k,Bq^k,\nu^k)$, then the sequence $\{w^k\}_{k\in\mathbb{N}}$ obtained from the algorithm \eqref{eq:main_gen_alg} is convergent to a stationary point $w^*\in\Omega^*$. \end{lemma} \begin{IEEEproof} See Appendix \ref{appendix:pf_suf_conv_main_alg}. \end{IEEEproof} As a remark, convergence is not point-wise.
+When the conditions are satisfied, the sufficient decrease lemma implies the convergence of \textit{Solver \Romannum{1}}. \begin{lemma}[Convergence \Romannum{1}] Suppose Assumption \ref{assump:main_alg} is satisfied and $0<\alpha\leq 2$.
+Define the collective point at step $k$ as $w^k:=(p^k,Bq^k,\nu^k)$, then the sequence $\{w^k\}_{k\in\mathbb{N}}$ obtained from \textit{Solver \Romannum{1}} is convergent to a stationary point $w^*\in\Omega^*$. \end{lemma} \begin{IEEEproof} See Appendix \ref{appendix:pf_suf_conv_main_alg}. \end{IEEEproof} As a remark, convergence is not point-wise.
 This can be observed as $q$ in the collective point is pre-multiplied by the matrix $B$.
 In practice, take IB for example, this corresponds to the symmetry of solutions \cite{5420292,Gedeon2012}.
 Nonetheless, point-wise convergence is not necessary as the mutual information, the metric typically involved in the information-theoretic optimization problems, is symmetric.

-Observe that in Assumption \ref{assump:main_alg}, the function $F$ is required to be strongly convex while $G$ is restricted weakly convex, which limits the class of objective functions for which we can apply the algorithm \eqref{eq:main_gen_alg}.
-To relax this assumption, we consider the second algorithm \eqref{eq:alg_alt} alternatively, and develop a sufficient decrease lemma with relaxed assumptions as follows: \begin{assumption} \begin{itemize} \item There exist stationary points $w^*:=(Ap^*,q^*,\nu^*)$ that belong to a set $\Omega^*:=\{w|w\in\Omega,\nabla \mathcal{L}_c=0\}$, \item The function $F(p)$ is $L_p$-smooth and convex while $G(q)$ is $L_q$-smooth and $\sigma_G$-weakly convex. \item $B$ is positive definite and $A$ is full row rank. \item The penalty coefficient $c$ satisfies:
+Observe that in Assumption \ref{assump:main_alg}, the function $F$ is required to be strongly convex while $G$ is restricted weakly convex, which limits the class of objective functions that our results can apply to.
+To relax this assumption, we consider \textit{Solver \Romannum{2}} instead and develop a sufficient decrease lemma with relaxed assumptions: \begin{assumption} \begin{itemize} \item There exist stationary points $w^*:=(Ap^*,q^*,\nu^*)$ that belong to a set $\Omega^*:=\{w|w\in\Omega,\nabla \mathcal{L}_c=0\}$, \item The function $F(p)$ is $L_p$-smooth and convex while $G(q)$ is $L_q$-smooth and $\sigma_G$-weakly convex. \item $B$ is positive definite and $A$ is full row rank. \item The penalty coefficient $c$ satisfies:

 \end{itemize} \end{assumption} The corresponding first-order minimizer conditions are: